ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 Another well-known abstract data type is the _graph_.
 Graphs are used to model relationships between elements, where each element is called a _node_ or _vertex_.
-A _relation_ between two nodes is represented by an _edge_, which may carry additional information to describe the nature or strength of the relationship—such as distance, cost, or capacity.
+A _relation_ between two nodes is represented by an _edge_, which may carry additional information to describe the nature or strength of the relationship -- such as distance, cost, or capacity.

 Graphs appear in many real-world scenarios, often in surprising ways.
 A classic example is a map, where cities are represented as nodes and roads (with distances) as edges.